koto-lang/koto/docs/language/meta_maps.md

-# Meta Maps
+# Objects and Meta Maps

-The behaviour of maps in Koto can be customized.
+The behaviour of values in Koto can be customized by making an _Object_.

+An Object is created by making a map that contains at least one key with a `@` prefix, known as a _metakey_.

-Keys with `@` prefixes go into the map's 'meta map', and when the map is used by the runtime for a particular operation, its meta map will be checked for an entry corresponding to the operation.
+Metakeys go in to the object's _metamap_.
+When the runtime encounters the object while performing operations, the object's metamap will be checked for an entry corresponding to the operation.

-In the following example, addition and subtraction are overridden for a custom `Foo` value type.
+In the following example, addition and subtraction are overridden for a custom `Foo` object.

 ```koto
 # foo is a function that makes Foo values